Google analytics goals allow you to track visitors’ paths on your website.

 Google Analytics Goals Examples

-Looking at the goal examples will give you ideas for creating your own goals, that you’ll be able to set up on your own google analytics account.
+Looking at Google analytic goal examples will give you ideas for creating your own goals, that you’ll be able to set up on your account.

 Take the time to browse theses sites to see what examples they offer.